sag-gov-integration-unit/webmethods-container-deployments/docker/wm_mft/README.md

 ```

 ... wait for postgres healthy (docker ps | grep postgres) ...

-NOTE: the container "dbconfig" is a job... it should have run, setup the tables needed in postgres, and terminated (it's expected)
+NOTE 1: the container "dbconfig" is a job... it should have run, setup the tables needed in postgres, and terminated (it's expected)
 If you want to check the status or logs for it, run:
 "docker ps -a | grep dbconfig", find the ID, and run "docker logs <dbconfig container id>"

+NOTE 2: For postgres admin password, find it in the [.env](.env) file, in the variable POSTGRES_PASSWORD

 Then:
 ```